 If a formula appears on its own line you can also express it as:

-See also ‘Fractions’.
+2xm+n3See also ‘Fractions’.

 Et al., e.g., etc., i.e.

 See ‘Latin abbreviations’.

 Exclamation mark

 The exclamation mark is used at the end of a sentence or short phrase to express strong feelings, such as surprise, emphatic statements and commands.
 Do not use an exclamation mark unless it is really necessary and never use more than one per sentence.